 Things to do in Newmarket

 Whether you’re a devoted horse-racing fan or just a lover of beautiful English towns, Newmarket is sure to appeal.
-Located in the Forest Heath area, close to Cambridge and Ely as well as Bury St Edmunds, this is the perfect place from which to explore this popular region.
+Located in the Forest Heath area, close to Cambridge and Ely as well as Bury St Edmunds and Mildenhall, this is the perfect place from which to explore this popular region.

 Racing’s early administrative body – The Jockey Club – created its home here, and now there are said to be some 2,500 horses training in the town at any one time.

 If this is your particular fascination, you’ll be pleased to find the National Stud here, the National Horseracing Museum, Tattersalls Sale Ring, and also the impressive Newmarket Racecourses themselves.

 Keeping to an animal theme, you might be interested to visit the Newmarket based Animal Health Trust.
 This fantastic charity has now been going for more than half a century, and in that time has helped thousands of horses – as well as cats and dogs.
 It not only provides specialist veterinary and diagnostic services, but also leads the way in terms of animal health research.
 Its HQ is found in Kentford, within Newmarket, and has a library facility open to visitors, as well as a visitor centre.

 There are other places of interest for the curious visitor too.

 Newmarket boasts impressive features like the grand Clock Tower in High Street, the King Edward VII Memorial Gardens, the War Memorial Gardens, or Cleveland House.

 And for some, it might just be the idea of the retail therapy which has the most appeal.
 Newmarket’s shopping heart is, in essence, centered around the High Street itself.
 Here, you’ll find the likes of superb ladies boutiques and shoe stores, as well as long established clothing company, Goldings of Newmarket.